amiaty/SANOM/README.md

 # Simulated annealing-based ontology matching (SANOM)

-SANOM is the name of our system for ontology matching tasks which is also one of the participants registered in *Ontology Alignment Evaluation Initiative (OAEI)* Challenge form 2017 to 2019.
+SANOM is the name of our system for ontology matching tasks which is also one of the participants registered in the *Ontology Alignment Evaluation Initiative (OAEI)* Challenge form 2017 to 2019.

 ## Authors